mskilab-org/Flow/README.md

 can be pulled down from firehose or fiss and imported into R via the `data.table` function `fread()`.
 It can also be obtained via `fiss_get()` in db.R or obtained from a data.frame using `as.data.frame()`.
-The entities data.table must have a key (eg pair_id) and that key must have a unique value for each entity / row.
+The entities data.table must have a key (e.g. pair_id) and that key must have a unique value for each entity / row.